 - Millet Flatbread 3 Ways by Anthony William

-- Notes: Make-ahead option – You can make the flatbread and toppings ahead of time and simply assemble right before guests arrive.
+- Notes: Make-ahead option – You can make the flatbread and toppings ahead of time and simply assemble when ready.

 - Sweet Potato Rounds (recipe below under “Sides”)